rfxsdf/segmentify-mysql-boilerplate/README.md

 # MySQL + Flask Boilerplate Project

 ## Project Overview
 **Project Description**: Our project is meant to create an application that helps companies (from start-ups to well-established organizations) segment customers, improve marketing strategies, and provide detailed analytical reports on customer transaction information to build their customer base.
+This application will make marketing easier, more convenient, and more efficient.
+Instead of trying to develop marketing strategies towards a certain customer base, our application will develop a plan for you to help you attract particular customers, expand product markets, and boost revenue.

 **Usage Examples**: